ahonnecke/deed_direct/SUPABASE-EXPO-ACCELERATOR-PLAN.md

 - ✅ CI (lint, typecheck, tests) + basic deploys (Vercel, EAS profiles)
 - ✅ Docs: `README.md` with setup, envs, scripts, and FAQ

+### Enhanced Template (Phases 4-9, Optional)
+- ⬜ Enhanced database schema with timestamps, indexes, and JSONB
+- ⬜ Advanced auth with password, refresh tokens, and rate limiting
+- ⬜ Mobile optimizations (offline support, deep linking, biometrics)
+- ⬜ Performance optimizations (Suspense, image optimization, PWA)
+- ⬜ Expanded testing (E2E, component, API mocking)
+- ⬜ Comprehensive documentation (API docs, storybook, contribution guide)

 ---

 ## 14) Next Steps for You

+### Getting Started (Phases 0-3)
 1. Create a new Supabase project (dev) and paste the baseline SQL (profiles/orgs/memberships + policies).
 2. Run the commands in **Section 12** to scaffold the repo.
 3. Wire envs and confirm login (email magic link).
 4. Ship the `Profile` feature; validate RLS with a second account.
 5. Decide whether to enable Sentry/PostHog now or later.
 6. Use `gen:feature` to start your first startup idea module.

+### Enhancement Path (Phases 4-9)
+7. Evaluate which enhancements are most valuable for your specific use case.
+8. Implement database enhancements from Phase 4 when you need better data tracking.
+9. Add auth enhancements from Phase 5 when security becomes more critical.
+10. Implement mobile optimizations from Phase 6 when you're ready to improve the native experience.
+11. Add performance optimizations from Phase 7 when you need to scale.
+12. Expand testing from Phase 8 when stability becomes more important.
+13. Improve documentation from Phase 9 when onboarding more developers.

 ---